robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 As you might have noticed, structure is very important to me.
 I just want to prepare you for the future and we created many things here that can be shared across different projects.
 So let's take a look at what we build.

 - Conference.Core
-    - Contains Models and Serverices that are abosolutely independent from its usage scenario
+    - Contains Models and Serverices that are absolutely independent from its usage scenario
     - Can be shared with **every other** .NET project in our ecosystem.
 Server, Bot, Microservice or whatever
     - Changes affect every layer of our solution
 - Conference.Frontend